Frasers Property: Frasers Property Australia

 Australand, an Australian property group, was acquired by Frasers Property in July 2014. with Frasers taking control the following month.
 Australand has been in business since the 1920s.
 The unit was rebranded as Frasers Property Australia in August 2015.
 Its projects have included One Central Park in Sydney, Australia's first carbon neutral commercial building in the Rhodes Corporate Office Park, and numerous residential and land developments.

 Frasers Property Australia also manages the Frasers Logistics & Industrial Trust (FLT). which was launched on the SGX-ST in June 2016.
 In July 2019, it was announced that the FLT would be included in a new business unit that would merge Australia and Europe's industrial and logistics operations.
 That new unit would have a total of $5.4 billion in assets under management and is scheduled to begin operation by the 2020 fiscal year.
 Reini Otter, an executive with Frasers Property Australia, was named the CEO of that new unit.

+In 2024, Frasers Property Australia and ESR Australia formed a joint venture and bought a 64.4 hectare site in Cranbourne, a south-eastern suburb of Melbourne, from Salta Properties.
+It will be used to build a A$900 million industrial estate.

+The Shell Cove residential development being built by Frasers Property Australia (planned for 3,500 homes) has had issues with waterproofing and design elements in some homes.
+The issue was raised in 2018, the company apologized and engaged 12 crews to fix the deficiencies in 2023.